-Each term there will be weekly talks put on, generally during Thursday form times; it may be compulsory for all or certain parts of Year 12 and/or Year 13 to attend as will be announced throughout the year.
+Each term our Sixth Formers attend lectures that are delivered by local employers, business leaders and university researchers whose visits are designed to enhance our students' core studies.
 Speakers cover a diverse range of topics and are from a range of disciplines.
 See some of our past talks/events under the Sixth Form News page.
 We also have a strong programme of wellbeing talks along with careers and UCAS information talks and conferences.

-Sixth form students at Hinchingbrooke School are expected to make a contribution to the life of the school through the CAS 24 programme.
+Sixth form students at Hinchingbrooke School are expected to make a contribution to the life of the school through the Developing Character Diploma.
 This entails committing a minimum of 24 hours during Year 12 to either community work (Hinchingbrooke or the wider community), physical activity or service to the school.
 Students can complete their hours through a host of ways such as:

 · Service to subject departments in curriculum time